Google Nest: Nest Cam Indoor

 In June 2014, Nest acquired Dropcam, maker of the Dropcam security camera.
 In June 2015, Nest announced the Nest Cam, an upgraded and rebranded security camera based on the Dropcam.
 Features are a 1080p video resolution, a rotating, magnetic stand, night vision, two-way talk, sound and motion alerts, and optional Nest Aware cloud services for an additional fee.
 It was renamed Nest Cam Indoor following the announcement of the Nest Cam Outdoor in July 2016.
 In 2021, Google announced the second-generation Nest Cam Indoor, which is either battery-powered or wired.

 Several security flaws with Nest Cam products were reported in March 2017, allowing a burglar to hack the camera's always-on Bluetooth signal and stop recording.
 Nest released a security update later that month that fixed the vulnerabilities.

 Nest Cam Outdoor

 Nest Cam Outdoor was announced in July 2016 and is a version of the Nest Cam adapted for outdoor monitoring.
 The main differences from the Nest Cam Indoor is in its design which is built to withstand outdoor conditions.
 In 2021, Google announced the second-generation, battery-powered Nest Cam Outdoor.
-In October 2025, Google announced the third-generation wired Nest Doorbell, with enhanced computer vision and 1440p resolution.